-Greenwich House by Julian King Architect
+Greenwich House by Julian King Architect#architecture

-Greenwich House by Julian King Architect
+Greenwich House by Julian King Architect#architecture

 A house with a deep pitched roof designed by Brooklyn studio Julian King Architect is nearing completion in Greenwich, Connecticut.